karashiiro/blowfish-tables/README.md

 Uses [OpenMP](https://www.openmp.org/).

 ## Installation
 Include `blowfish-tables.h` in a source file and pass the compiler option `-fopenmp` on build, or `/openmp` with MSVC.
+The library can be included without OpenMP support, but it will only use a single core.

 ## Usage
 ```c